bextra/DilutionEffect/README.md

 ## F. Input
 Gene expression data in the following format:
-`Identifier<TAB>ExpressionValue`

-Header required
--- How to show which column to pick?
+`Identifier<TAB>ExpressionValue<TAB>ExpressionValue`
+Each replicate is listed in a tab separated column.
 For example:
 ```
 GeneID	Rep1	Rep2	mean
-ENSG_00000003137	37	42	39.5
+GeneA	37		42		39.5
-ENSG_00000002549	5329	5445	5387
+GeneB	529		544		536.5
-ENSG_00000003056	468	462	465
+GeneC	468		462		465
 ```
-**Note:** Replicates can be combined in file.
-Final column with mean value across all replicates is required.
-The Mann-Whitney-Wilcoxon and Kolmogorov-Smirnov tests are completed on the mean expression value.
+**Note:** Final column with mean value across all replicates is required.
+The Mann-Whitney-Wilcoxon and Kolmogorov-Smirnov tests are completed using the mean expression value.

 ## G. Detailed steps
 ###1.
 Determine threshold to separate high abundance genes